Jackson Women's Health Organization

 Jackson Women's Health Organization (abbreviated JWHO and commonly known as the Pink House) was an abortion clinic located in a bright pink building in Jackson, Mississippi's Fondren neighborhood.
 It was the only abortion clinic in Mississippi since the other one closed in 2006.
 The JWHO closed its doors on July 6, 2022, following the Supreme Court of the United States' decision in Dobbs v.
 Jackson Women's Health Organization, and the day before Mississippi's near-complete abortion ban went into effect.

-The administrator of JWHO moved to Las Cruces, New Mexico, and opened up a new abortion clinic called Las Cruces Women's Health Organization (LCWHO), due to New Mexico's extremely liberal abortion laws.
+The administrator of JWHO moved to Las Cruces, New Mexico, and opened up a new abortion clinic called Las Cruces Women's Health Organization (LCWHO), due to New Mexico's liberal abortion laws.
 LCWHO is known as "The Pink House West”.

 The clinic was established in 1995.
 JWHO provided multiple reproductive health services, including abortions up to 16 weeks, birth control and checkups.
 The clinic was a member of the National Abortion Federation, which sets compliance standards for abortions to ensure the safety of patients and provide attentive care.
 The medical staff at JWHO consisted of OB/GYNs, licensed nurses, technicians, and counselors.

 Legal challenges

 Mississippi politicians, including Governor Phil Bryant, attempted to close JWHO with TRAP laws since 2012, when Bryant signed a law requiring doctors who perform abortions to have admitting privileges at a local hospital.
 This was problematic for JWHO, because neither of its two doctors who performed abortions had such privileges.
 In response to the law, JWHO filed for a restraining order to allow them to remain open temporarily.
 On Sunday, July 1, 2012, a federal judge granted them this order, preventing enforcement of the law until at least July 11, 2012.

 In 2013, Derzis told ABC News that both of JWHO's doctors lived out-of-state and flew in every week to work there.
 In April 2013, Judge Daniel Porter Jordan III issued a ruling blocking part of the law that would have closed JWHO.

 In 2014, a divided panel of judges on the United States Court of Appeals for the Fifth Circuit issued a decision blocking Mississippi from using the law to close JWHO.
-In a statement accompanying the ruling, Judge E. Grady Jolly wrote that, "Mississippi may not shift its obligation to respect the constitutional rights of its citizens to another state".
+In a statement accompanying the ruling, Judge E. Grady Jolly wrote, "Mississippi may not shift its obligation to respect the established constitutional rights of its citizens to another state."
 In 2016, the Supreme Court refused to review the 2014 decision, thereby allowing it to stand.

 In March 2015, JWHO was vandalized, with security cameras destroyed and a generator severely damaged.
 As of 2022, the clinic's owner was Diane Derzis.